kimsooil/docker-lamp/readme/README.md

 ## DRF

-Since the emphais will be on using DRF + Frontend JS Framework, *django-cors-headers* is needed. cors allows django to add CORS headers to responses.
+Since the emphasis will be on using DRF + Frontend JS Framework, *django-cors-headers* is needed. cors allows django to add CORS headers to responses.
 This allows the frontend application (VueJS, ReactJS, Angular, Mobile apps, etc.) to get/post data from the Django application.
 In the case of development, this is necessarity because, when creating a single page app, the development happens on a separae port, and, as such, the Django application needs to allow Cross-Origin.